-Born in 1935, Raymal “Rocky” Childs grew up in Burbank, where his parents own a family market.
+Born in 1935, Raymal “Rocky” Childs grew up in Burbank, where his parents owned a family market.
 Rocky graduated from San Fernando High School where he was classmates and friends with the late “Dandy” Dick Landy.
-In 1959, Rocky married Sharon Lindsay and had a son, Gregg and their daughter Jewele.
+In 1959, Rocky married Sharon Lindsay and together they had a son Gregg and daughter Jewele.

-Throughout his life, Raymal “Rocky” Childs’ greatest passion was cars – especially fast cars.
-One of Childs’ first race cars was a ’37 Chevy, partnering with Ronnie Winkle in R&R Engines.
+Throughout his life, Rocky’s greatest passion was cars – especially fast cars.
+One of his first race cars was a ’37 Chevy in partnership with Ronnie Winkle in R&R Engines.

-Rocky Childs passed away on February 15, 2010 at the age of 74 surrounded by family and holding the hand of the love of his life of 50 years, Sharon.
-Rocky left a long legacy of high performance race cars, including the Addict Cackler.
+Rocky Childs passed away on February 15, 2010, at the age of 74.
+He was surrounded by family and holding the hand of the love of his life of 50 years, Sharon.
+Rocky left a long legacy of high-performance race cars, including the Addict Cackler, and a successful business.